Madikwe Game Reserve

 Do you offer private game drives?

-Jonny and Justice - our expert fieldguides, have been with us for 22 and 15 years.
+Jonny and Justice, our expert field guides, have been with us for 22 and 15 years.
 They take you out on two long (4 hour) game drives a day - early morning and late afternoon into the evening.

-We are able to traverse the entire reserve.
+With our central location, we are able to traverse the entire reserve.

 Can we relax in camp without feeling bored?